 Digital Learning Compass Report 2017

 This report is one of many field reports that reviews the current state of enrollments in higher education institutions regarding online courses and programs.

 Read the Executive Summary of the Digital Learning Compass Report on Pages 4-5.

 Elements of Successful Online Programs

 There are many elements that are necessary to set the stage for successful online programs.
 Universities utilize many different models that combine elements in different combinations according to their strategic goals that they have for their programs and the culture of their institutions, ranging from centralizing these elements in a division that provides a holistic set of services, to those that have no strong central division, wherein support is highly distributed.
 Typically, institutions that have seen significant growth or that have substantial online enrollments have strong centralized support services.
-Some examples can be found below.

 Marketing and Recruitment